 Baseball FUNdamentals is the educational arm of "Play Baseball Detroit" that combines interactive Middle School Rallies, School Skills Clinics, and Community Clinics designed to create excitement and teach the fundamentals of the game.

-2011 marked the 15th year of the Detroit Tigers Hometown Championship (formally known as the Hometown World Series).
-A four-day baseball/softball tournament, the Detroit Tigers Hometown Championship is funded by the Detroit Tigers Foundation for Detroit area youth ages 6-19 in partnership with the Youth Development Commission and the City of Detroit, Parks and Recreation Department.
-The Championship seeks to showcase the most talented in youth baseball/softball teams in the greater Detroit community.
+2014 marked the 19th year of the Detroit Tigers Hometown Championship (formally known as the Hometown World Series).
+The Detroit Tigers Hometown Championship is a seven day baseball and softball tournament that serves nearly 1,200 children ages 6-19.
+The Championship is funded by the Detroit Tigers Foundation an affiliate of Ilitch Charities in partnership with the Youth Development Commission, and the City of Detroit Parks & Recreation Department.

 The Championship included three spectacular opening day ceremonies, complete with Boy Scouts of America and Girl Scout Color Guards, local drum lines and marching bands and ceremonial first pitches thrown by Detroit City Councilmen Scott Benson, Andre Spivey, and James Tate.
 In addition, the Championship included a community fun day featuring Nickelodeon's World Wide Day of Play, a boys high school showcase hosted by Wayne State University, a girls softball clinic hosted by U of D Mercy, a Skills Challenge Competition and a Home Run Challenge hosted by Henry Ford Community College.

 2014 Winners of the Detroit Tigers Hometown Championship included: